neurodata/hyppo/CONTRIBUTING.md

 - If you are proposing adding a new module, make sure you are inheriting from the appropriate base class.
 See [the documentation](https://hyppo.neurodata.io/api/index.html#base-classes) for the appropriate class.

+### All Contributors Bot

+For all your hard work, please add yourself using the All Contributors bot.
+Follow instruction [here](https://allcontributors.org/docs/en/bot/usage).

 ## Guidelines

 ### Coding Guidelines